Ada-Developers-Academy/ada-precourse-v2/01-intro-to-python/02-functions.md

 ### [Textbook for this section](https://colab.research.google.com/drive/1e8CaljqZrKJyFm7Ry5qHynp7GdoVHFLk?usp=sharing)

 In this section we will be building on the code that you wrote in the previous lesson [Conditionals](./01-conditionals.md).
-If you would like to look at our example code version for that lesson, you can find it [here](resources/src/01-conditionals/games_conditional.md)
+If you would like to look at our example code version for that lesson, you can find it [here](resources/src/01-conditionals/games_conditional.md).

 ## What is a Function?

 * **function**: a named chunk of code that is callable and performs a task.
-Functions can take in values called arguments and can have a return value.
+Functions can define parameters, can read in values called arguments, and can have a return value.

 ```python